1,000+ Opportunities

 Calculated Into Fee Honors Program Fee (For Honors Students Only) Equine Health Management Fee SHEF&P Certificate Access Fee Internship Fee (COUN 6203 Only) Childhood Services Plan A Childhood Services Plan B Nursing Clinical Fee (NRSP Only Excluding A-State Online) Remedial - SM (Science/Math) Remedial Fee (Other Departments) FYE/Making Connections Fee First Year Studies Fee (Fall Only & F% Sections) CPA Review Course Fee (Grad) A-State Financial Aid & Scholarships Office (for students taking courses at the A-State campus in Jonesboro) If you are in a 100% online degree program through A-State Online, please contact the A-State Online Financial Aid at 870-972-2920, Option #4

-Based on current listing details, eligibility includes: Arkansas residents, 2026 high school graduates, household income under $70,000 AGI, Pell Grant eligible, ACT 19+ or equivalent SAT, 3.0 GPA, Arkansas Academic Challenge Scholarship recipient.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Arkansas residents, 2026 high school graduates, household income under $70,000 AGI, Pell Grant eligible, ACT 19+ or equivalent SAT, 3.
+0 GPA, Arkansas Academic Challenge Scholarship recipient.
+Confirm the full requirements in the official notice before applying.